cosmos/sdk-tutorials/academy/2-cosmos-concepts/15-bridges.md

 ### Operational parameters ensuring security

-The bridge requires a validator set update on the Ethereum smart contract by calling the `updateValset` method at least once every Cosmos unbonding period, usually every two weeks. _Why is this necessary?_ Without an update every unbonding period, the validator set stored by the Ethereum smart contract could contain fraudulent/malicious validators who then cannot be slashed for misbehavior.
+The bridge requires a validator set update on the Ethereum smart contract by calling the `updateValset` method at least once every unbonding period, usually every two weeks. _Why is this necessary?_ Without an update every unbonding period, the validator set stored by the Ethereum smart contract could contain fraudulent/malicious validators who then cannot be slashed for misbehavior.

 <HighlightBox type="info">

-Cosmos full nodes do not verify events coming from Ethereum, as events are validated into the Cosmos chain's state based purely on the signatures of the current validator set.
+Full nodes do not verify events coming from Ethereum, as events are validated into the Cosmos chain's state based purely on the signatures of the current validator set.

 </HighlightBox>